 Australia

-Below, we focus on the indicators to look for beyond an underwater balance sheet to assess business distress and whether a company is at risk of trading while insolvent.
-We’ll also explore how to discuss these issues with your trusted advisors.
+Below, we explore the signs of business distress to look out for and how to assess whether your company is at risk of trading while insolvent.

 Trading losses